mikejoyceio/arcade-game/README.md

 **Switch Statement**

-Originally I used a switch statment in the Player.handleInput() method and was curious as to whether using wasn't best practice as I haven't seen it used very commonly.
+Originally I used a switch statment in the Player.handleInput() method and was curious as to whether using it wasn't best practice as I haven't seen it used very often.

 http://stackoverflow.com/questions/6665997/switch-statement-for-greater-than-less-than